simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_230_search/search.md

 Basically, each filter is translated to a SQL `WHERE` clause, allowing filtering on the table.

-### Object-Global Search
+### Object Search

-The Object-Global Search is just the Global Search functionnality (using the same index and specificities) but applied to one object only.
+The Object Search is just the Global Search functionnality (using the same index and specificities) but applied to one object only.

 ### Menu Search